vektor-inc/vk-filter-search/readme.txt

 == Changelog ==

+= 2.10.0 =
+[ Add Setting ][ Taxnomy Search Pro] Add accordion setting [ Add Setting ][ VK Taxonomy Search Pro ] Add multi-layered dropdown [ Specification Change ][ VK Filter Search / Pro ] Change to allow specifying the vertical margin [ Bug fix ][ Auto Count ] Fixed search result count when using dropdowns and radio buttons

 = 2.9.0 =
-[ Specification Change ][ Block Laayout Setting ] Unified the block width settings to be configured from the upper panel of the sidebar.
+[ Specification Change ][ Block Layout Setting ] Unified the block width settings to be configured from the upper panel of the sidebar.
 [ Bug fix ] Fixed the PHP warning on the edit screen of the post type "VK Filter Search."
 [ Design bug fix ][ VK Post Date Search Pro ] Modify it so that the calendar icon is not displayed when the display area is narrow.
 [ Design bug fix ][ VK Taxonomy Search Pro ] Fixed the misalignment of the active position of the radio button.